 Yes!
 As a lot of times there may be overtime, damages, and other charges that may require additional fees outside the paid amount.
 Collecting security deposit makes the crew take care of your space more, following rules and leave on time.

 Bookings with Chupspace makes it easy to collect security deposit upon booking, and the amount is refunded automatically without needing you to be involved.

 Discover, list and book spaces from local hosts

 Explore creative spaces

-Rent spaces shared by local businesses
+Rent spaces shared by local businesses and homes

 Share space and earn